Header images courtesy of @lucyskrine and @lundi.vintage (via Instagram)

 Café Hay Fever, 62–64 Flower Market Road, Prince Edward | (+852) 2397 0668

-Prince Edward’s “Bar Street” has got plenty of watering holes for you to choose from—but the coolest one by far is Bound by Hillywood.
-You may recognise this artsy café-slash-bar from photos of its neon 新浪漫 (new romance; san1 long6 maan6) and crucifix signs, the intricate Kristopher Ho murals, or the sticky note-covered wall behind the bar, but Bound’s charm is best experienced in person.
+Prince Edward’s “Bar Street” has got plenty of watering holes for you to choose from—but the coolest one by far is Bound.
+While a recent refurb means former hallmarks—the neon “新浪漫” (san1 long6 maan6; “new romance“) and crucifix signs, the intricate Kristopher Ho murals, and the sticky note-covered wall behind the bar—are gone, this artsy café-slash-bar is still as charming as ever, with a striking shopfront decked out in a visually arresting shade of cobalt blue.
 Drop by in the afternoon for an affogato ($50) or swing by at night to enjoy the indie music playlist over a couple of bevvies.
 Besides the standards—wines, spirits, etc—Bound’s drinks menu has loads of interesting craft beers and signature cocktails.
 Try the potent New Romance (Yuk Bing Siu rice liquor, Yakult, and homemade strawberry jam; $88) if you have a sweet tooth, or the Baileys White Russian ($88) to live your best Big Lebowski life.

 Another neon-lit café-slash-bar on Boundary Street is Fong Waa Parlour, a two-storey Thai restaurant that swaps beef boat noodles ($88) and massaman curry ($78) for shisha pipes and cocktails come nightfall.
 Nibble on Thai chicken wings ($78) between whisky green teas and games of darts during happy hour, or come by at mealtimes for a grilled pork neck rice ($88) with a Milo dinosaur to wash it all down.